UniversalDependencies/docs/_ru-dep/iobj.md

 dobj(told, plan)
 ~~~

-If there are two or
-more objects, one of them should be [dobj]() and the others should be
-`iobj`.
-In such cases it is necessary to decide what is the
-most directly affected object _(patient)._
+If there are two or more objects, one of them should be [dobj]() and the others should be `iobj`.
+In such cases it is necessary to decide what is the most directly affected object _(patient)_, and the Accusative [ru-feat/Case]() has priority over the Dative, Instrumental, and Genitive cases.